Owen2533667/Module-Selection-Tool/README.md

 # Module-Selection-Tool

-A brief description of what this project does and who it's for

-CTEC2905_OO_Design

-As part of my second-year module on object oriented design for my BSc in Computer Science course, my assignment for the module was to create a module selection tool for student to select their third year modules
+For my BSc in Computer Science course, as a requirement for the second-year module CTEC2905 on object-oriented design, I undertook the task of developing a module selection tool.
+The tool was designed to assist students in choosing their third-year modules.

 ## 🛠 Skills